Tools4everBV/HelloID-Conn-Prov-Target-Cura-ECD/README.md

 - The web service does not support Patch requests.
 So the user is retrieved from Fierit, adds the new permission, and the user is updated with the current permission and new permission.
 Therefore, concurrent sessions must be set to 1.
  - A dummy or Default Role for creating new users.
 It's required to set a role when creating a new User.
 Because they take place in the account lifecycle the first role cannot be managed through entitlements.
  - Because the Connector Support multiplies account per Person, the permission Update script must also be used.
 You can place the Grant script here since this works in both situations.
+ - In some cases re-boarding is not supported.
+Which mean that a manual action is required.
+See: [Correlation process](#correlation-process)

 #### Business Rules Validation Check